 Roselyn Bell is currently the editor of the JOFA Journal.
 She lives in Highland Park, NJ, with her husband, Eli Leiter, and is the mother of three children, Daniel, Elisheva, and Alex Baskin, and proud grandmother of Ezra and Asher Stein.
 Roselyn was formerly the publications director of American Jewish Committee, and also edited publications for CAJE (Jewish Education News) and Hadassah (Hadassah Magazine).
-She is pursuing an M.A. in Jewish Studies at Rutgers University.
+In addition, Roselyn has also completed an M.A. in Jewish Studies at Rutgers University.

 Dr. Gail (Giti) Bendheim is a psychologist and psychoanalyst in private practice in New York.
 She takes a special interest in advanced women’s education both in America and Israel.
 She was a founding member of The Orthodox Caucus, and serves on the Board of Education at SAR Academy, the board of Ferkauf Graduate School of Psychology of Yeshiva University, and the JOFA Advisory Board.
 She has also been an involved participant in Drisha and Matan.
 She chairs the Yoetzet Halacha Committee for American Friends of Nishmat.
 Dr. Bendheim writes occasionally on topics related to women and Judaism, and lives with her husband in Riverdale, New York.

-Ilana Benson, an officer of JOFA, has worked for Yeshiva University Museum for the past fourteen years, and currently heads their education department.
-She designs and implements programs including gallery activities and hands-on workshops for student groups and families.
+Ilana Benson, an officer of JOFA, is Director of Museum Education at Yeshiva University Museum and adjunct professor of museum education at Stern College for Women.
+She designs and implements programs including gallery activities and hands-on workshops for adults, student groups and families.
 She has a B.A. from Barnard College, studied at JTS and The Hebrew University of Jerusalem, and holds an M.S. in Museum Education and Early Adolescence Education from Bank Street College.

-Prior to joining the YUM staff, she served as a Gallery Educator at the Museum of Jewish Heritage and worked in the corporate world as a computer systems analyst.
-Ilana is proud to belong to Kehilat Yavneh Partnership Minyan in Manhattan, and to have served on its Board.
-Ilana also proposed and developed the joint YU Museum /JOFA programs “In the Mix: Building Community and the Eruv” and "Ezrat Nashim: The Women's Section Across Time and Space.
+Prior to joining Yeshiva University Museum, she served as a Gallery Educator at the Museum of Jewish Heritage and worked in the corporate world as a computer systems analyst.
+Ilana proposed and developed the joint YU Museum /JOFA programs “In the Mix: Building Community and the Eruv” and "Ezrat Nashim: The Women's Section Across Time and Space."